big-data-europe/mu-query-rewriter/readme.md

 ## Running the Proxy Service

 The Query Rewriter runs as a proxy service between the application and the database.
-It exposes a SPARQL endpoint `/sparql` that accepts GET and POST requests, following the SPARQL specifications, and passes on all received headers to the database.
+It exposes a SPARQL endpoint `/sparql` that accepts GET and POST requests following the SPARQL specifications, and passes on all received headers to the database.

 ### Configuration